seanWLawrence/instacrypt/README.md

 ### FAQ

 <details>
-<summary>Why are the asyncfunctions recommended over the sync versions?</summary>
+<summary>Why are the async functions recommended over the sync versions?</summary>

 The asynchronous functions will not tie up your resources (i.e. block the event loop) while the encryption/checking is taking place, while the synchronous